weygoldt/ChirpCNN/README.md

   - [x] Currently I use frequency tracks sampled in the same rate as the original signal.
 Implement, that I can utilize the frequency tracks form the wavetracker instead.
 - [ ] Output validation on real data & simulated grid datasets
 - [ ] In the animation plotting routine, redo the colors and add the real chirps onto the track of the sliding window
-- [ ] Add a line plot with the estimated probability to the detector
-- [ ] Understand the training loss, etc. Implement a training loss plot that shows how training went.
+- [x] Understand the training loss, etc. Implement a training loss plot that shows how training went.
 This is absolutely urgent to prevent overfitting!
-- [ ] Implement norm.
+- [x] Implement norm.
 Until now, each snippet is min-max normed before entering the network.
 This removes information that could be used during detection.
-  - [ ] Standardize dataset before feeding it to the network and remove min max norm in data simulation script.
+  - [x] Standardize dataset before feeding it to the network and remove min max norm in data simulation script.
-  - [ ] Try batch norming the output of the convolution layers.
+  - [x] Try batch norming the output of the convolution layers.
-- [ ] Get natural values for the chirp contrast.
+- [x] Get natural values for the chirp contrast.
 It from the spectrogram inversion experiment, it seems that natural contrasts are much stronger and could show on a spectrogram.
 This could be useful for the convnet detection.
-- [ ] Try drastically increase the batch size, e.g. to 100
+- [x] Try drastically increase the batch size, e.g. to 100
 - [x] Implement tensor-based detection on gpu instead of numpy.
-- [ ] Implement the ability to load much larger spectograms without having to load it into ram
+- [x] Implement the ability to load much larger spectograms without having to load it into ram
+  - NOTE: This is not favourable and I switched to on-the-fly spectrogram computation.
 - [x] Implement the creation of large spectrograms on the GPU according to the detection parameters in the config file.
 - [x] Buid a universal dataclass that the detector uses to load data.
 It should load the minimum amount of data necessary to run the detector and it should be able to load NIX datasets and wavetracker datasets.
 I am not sure how to implement this yet.
 Maybe built a seperate class for each and then have a factory that returns the correct class depending on the files in the input folder.
-- [ ] Understand how I can get the probabilities from the cross entropy loss function directly instead of adding a softmax.
+- [x] Understand how I can get the probabilities from the cross entropy loss function directly instead of adding a softmax.
 - [ ] Understand why training dataset spec computation fails on GPU.
 Implement generalized spec function that uses rolling windows automatically if array size becomes too large.
-- [ ] Instead of the peak prob use the probs to weight the timestamps and compute the mean of that.
+- [x] Instead of the peak prob use the probs to weight the timestamps and compute the mean of that.
 This should be more accurate.
 This should also further alleviate the problem of multiple detections of the same chirp.
-- [ ] Move hard coded time tolerance to config and clean and restructure config.
+- [x] Move hard coded time tolerance to config and clean and restructure config.
-- [ ] Currently noise is a large problem.
+- [x] Currently noise is a large problem.
 I already added a bandpass filter around the frequency that is relevant in the recording.
 I should also compute the amplitude of the tracks in the recording by indexing the spectrogram matrix and threshold according to that value in the current snippet.
 That will not remove all but at least some noise that is left in the relevant frequency band.
-- [ ] Currently the start indices for the detection windows start at the beginning of a spectrogram instead of the track on that spectrogram.
+- [x] Currently the start indices for the detection windows start at the beginning of a spectrogram instead of the track on that spectrogram.
 So if the track only starts in the middle of the current spectrogram, detection will still run before the track starts.
 This is bad.
 Change this so that the start indices are always at the beginning of a track if the track does not start at the beginning of the spectrogram.
 - [ ] Add a proper terminal interface that provides the most common actions such as training dataset generation, training and detection.
 - [ ] Implement a proper logging system that logs the most important parameters and results to a file.
 - [ ] Implement a proper performance metric for the full detector, not just the CNN.